gee842/brawlhalla-linux-multikeyboard/README.md

 ### Build
 `cc translate.c -o translate`

+my wasd setup: `cc wasd.c -o wasd` arrow keys setup: `cc arrows.c -o arrows`

 ### Run
 `sudo ./translate [optional: path to input device]`

+or use wasd or arrows if you compiled those

 ### Setup
 Go to steam controller settings, and rebind the keymap to the standard brawlhalla controls for controller.